 Treatment for Aching Varicose Veins: Patient Outcomes

-1. Patient came to The Vein Institute after suffering for years with swollen and aching legs due to varicose veins.
+1. Patient came to The Vein Institute after suffering for years with swollen and aching varicose veins in the legs.

 Treatment: A combination of Endovenous Laser Ablation and foam sclerotherapy treatments, over 2 sessions.

-The result: Mild pigmentation can be seen over the left calf, this will resolve with time.
-Patient advised that no further aching was experienced.
+The result: Mild pigmentation can be seen over the left calf, which will resolve with time.
+Also, patient advised that no further aching was experienced.

 2. Patient had varicose veins in one leg and suffered severe aching, particularly during the Summer months.